 Every year, thousands of drivers are charged with impaired driving in Ontario, facing stiff impaired driving penalties – from huge fines to long licence suspensions and even jail time.
-It’s no surprise the first question we hear is, “What are my chances of winning a DUI case in Ontario?” and “what percentage of DUI cases get dismissed?”
+It’s no surprise the first question we hear is, “What are my chances of winning a DUI case in Ontario?” and “What percentage of DUI cases get dismissed?”

 Below, we show you where those weak links usually hide and how the right defence strategy can turn today’s favourable statistics into your personal win.